 Top Ten Questions relating to Stalybridge Lease Extensions

-• We have seen a house for sale for £215k and we are very interested but we've just found out that it is leasehold.
-There are 899 years unexpired so a lease extension is not required.
+• We have seen a house for sale for £185,000 and we are very interested but we've just found out that it is leasehold.
+There are 798 years remaining so a lease extension is not a concern.
 We didn't know what this meant but the internet suggests we wouldn't own the land or property, just the lease to live there.
-Is this correct?
-We wouldn't want to pay a mortgage for 25 years without owning the property.
-Any advice would be much appreciated.
+Is this true?
+We wouldn't want to pay a mortgage for twenty years without the house being ours.
+Any guidance would be much appreciated.

 • Other Topics